Engoo Blog Language Tips

 • Are you free on 7/12?

-As you can see, writing the date only in numbers can cause a lot of confusion.
+As you can see, writing the date only in numbers can cause a lot of confusion!
 "7/12" means "December 7th" in the UK and much of Europe, but it means "July 12th" in the US and much of East Asia.
-So if you're writing to people around the world, it's best to write out the name of the month.
+So if you're writing to people around the world, it's best to write out the full name of the month.

 Finally, it's becoming more and more common to write the date using plain numbers instead of ordinal numbers.
 So don't be surprised if you see people write "7 December" or "December 7."

-How to Say Years in English
+How to say years in English

 In English, the year always comes at the end of the date.